chengpei-wu/flow_matching/readme.md

 $\psi_{0}(x_0)$ we already know is a noise, we can use the Euler Method to get $\psi_{1}(x_0)$ iteritively, that is the transformation of nosie into data.

-In other words, if we know the direction in which each pixel should move at every moment during the continuous transformation from noise to data, we can transform any new noise sample into data.
+In other words, if we know the direction in which each pixel should move at every moment during the continuous transformation from noise to data, we can transform any new noise sample into data sample.
 This is because we have learned the underlying 'rule' of the transformation — the velocity vector field.

-### 3.3. probability path and continuity
+### 3.3. probability path and continuity equation

 Don't forget our goal is transform samples from a known distribution (e.g., standard Gaussian) into samples from an unknown data distribution (e.g., CIFAR-10).